mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 give up waiting for message in this case and perform a resync.
 I'm assuming 5 minutes, or perhaps it's the same setting governing heartbeats?

-However, neither XHR/WebSockets nor Long-Polling transfer layer itself can cause the message reordering, since they're both based on TCP/IP.
+However, neither WEBSOCKET_XHRs nor LONG_POLLING transfer layer itself can cause the message reordering, since they're both based on TCP/IP.
-Therefore, there has to be other cause; the only way I can see this can happen with XHR/WebSockets:
+Therefore, there has to be other cause; the only way I can see this can happen with WEBSOCKET_XHRs:

 1. Vaadin Server sends UIDL over Websocket connection (which is broken) and so the message gets lost
 2. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.
 3. Vaadin Client detects out-of-order message and awaits for previous message which will never come.

-With Long-Polling, it could go like this:
+With LONG_POLLING, it could go like this:

 1. Vaadin client establishes a connection but sends nothing, waiting for server to send something.
 2. Proxy kills the connection after 2 minutes.